Poldi12/BaccArbeit/README.md

 Depending if you set the input argument [?], there will be 1 or 2 output files.
 In the first, which will have the exact name as you specified in the [p] argument you passed.
 It will contain all the infos listed in the terminal regarding the graph and output coloring.
-The second file have "-Graph" attached to the output file name and contain the graph itself.
+The second file has "-Graph" attached to the output file name and contains the graph itself.

 ## Misc for myself

-todo: duplicate im generate herausfiltern (als 2. option angeben, original auch drinnen lassen)
-      output print variable names according to naming convention used in paper
+todo: output print variable names according to naming convention used in paper

 might do: